League Debut: v Ulster, January 2010, Ravenhill

 Internationals Honours: Ireland Schools;Ireland Under 18; Ireland Under 20; Ireland A; Ireland

-Educated at PBC and captained the Ireland U20s.
-In his final year with the Academy Peter made his Magners League off the bench against Ulster (Jan 2010) and captained Munster to the final of the inaugural British and Irish Cup that season.
+Educated at PBC Peter joined the academy in 2008 and captained the Ireland U20s in the 2009 6 Nations and Junior World Championship in Japan.
+In his final year with the academy Peter made his League debut off the bench against Ulster (Jan 2010) and captained Munster to the final of the inaugural British and Irish Cup that season.

 Awarded a senior contract at the start of 2011/12 season, he captained Munster in five of their opening games, made his Heineken Cup debut in Round One and scored a try in the second game away to Castres Olympique.